The physics of the didgeridoo (didjeridu/ yidaki/ yiraki),

 its onomatopoeic Western name).
 For most of the time, the player exhales

-through the mouth in the ordinary way, but, when new air is needed,
+through the (vibrating) lips in the ordinary way, but, when new air is needed,

-the cheeks are filled with air, the soft palate is used to isolate the
+the player first fills the cheeks with air, then raises the soft palate to isolate the

-mouth from the respiratory tract, and the air in the mouth is used to
+mouth from the respiratory tract, and the air in the dilated cheeks is used to

 continue playing by contracting the cheeks.
 Meanwhile, the player inhales